Towards Real-Time Advancement of Underwater Visual Quality with GAN: Approach

 \subsubsection{Underwater Index Loss}

-To improve the visual quality further based on the ground truth produced by the FRS, a novel loss function is proposed to train the underwater branch, namely the underwater index loss.
-According to the observation of massive amounts of data, we deemed that there is a distinctive characteristic of underwater images in the Lab color space.
-As shown in Fig.~\ref{fig:ui}, the Lab color space has a strong capability to indicate a color distribution, i.e., red and green can be clearly differentiated on the $a$-axis, whereas blue and yellow can be discerned on the $b$-axis.
-Moreover, as shown by the orange patch in Fig.~\ref{fig:ui}, the $a-b$ scatters of an underwater scene consistently gather far from the origin, whereas those of an in-air image usually distribute sparsely with the origin as the center.
-Thus, three distances, i.e., $d_a, d_b$, and $d_o$ in Fig.~\ref{fig:ui}, can be used to formulate the possibility of an image having been taken underwater.
-Accordingly, the underwater index is defined as follows:
+If $D$ works only using the adversarial branch, the networks can not outperform FRS since the GAN would consider the real samples as the ideal outputs.
+Thus, to further improve the visual quality and promote $G$ to generate underwater-noise-removed images, a novel loss function is proposed to train the critic branch, namely the underwater index loss.
+According to the observation of massive amounts of data, we deem that there is a distinctive characteristic of underwater images in the Lab color space.
+Referring to Fig.~\ref{fig:ui}, the Lab color space has a strong capability to indicate a color distribution, i.e., red and green can be clearly differentiated on the $a$-axis, whereas blue and yellow can be discerned on the $b$-axis.
+Moreover, as shown by the orange patch in Fig.~\ref{fig:ui}, the $a-b$ scatters of an underwater scene consistently gather far from the origin (shown with the orange patch), whereas those of an in-air image usually distribute sparsely with the origin as the center (shown with the cyan patch).
+Thus, three distances, i.e., $d_a, d_b$, and $d_o$ , can be used to formulate the possibility of an image having been taken underwater.
+Accordingly, the underwater index is given as

-where $a_l$ denotes the average value of the L-channel, and the square root for $d_o$ is employed for the purpose of amplifying a small distance.
+where $a_l$ denotes the average value of the $L$-channel, and the square root for $d_o$ is employed for the purpose of amplifying a small distance.

-Next, the underwater index loss is designed, which is learned using $L2$ sense function by an underwater branch:
+Next, the underwater index loss is designed, which is learned using $L2$ sense function by the critic branch:

-For the idea of a ``patch,'' we develop the patch underwater index loss regarding receptive field.
-The size and bounding box position of the RF are calculated following \cite{bib:ChBa17}.
+where $U(\cdot)$ computes the underwater index of an image.
+From (\ref{eqn:UI}), it can be seen that $\mathcal L_{U_G}$ is trained towards $0$ rather than real samples, so the real samples are not ideal outputs in our design and the GAN-RS is able to perform better than the FRS.